phenix3

 Big4 surveys and KPIs and controls

-Control mechanisms stills inadequate While the rates for direct tax are decreasing everywhere across the world, the rates for indirect tax keep rising.
-With multinational companies we’re easily talking about amounts of over 5 billion euros of indirect tax flowing through the books.
+While the rates for direct tax are decreasing everywhere across the world, the rates for indirect tax keep rising.
+With multinational companies, we’re easily talking about amounts of over 5 billion euros of indirect tax flowing through the books.

-The main reason that indirect tax receives less attention is because it is dealt with completely differently than direct tax.
-There are hardly any KPIs determined for VAT/GST and the CFO generally solely focuses on direct tax regarding managing tax risks.
+The main reason that indirect tax receives less attention is that it is dealt with completely differently than direct tax.
+There are hardly any KPIs determined for VAT/GST, and the CFO generally solely focuses on direct tax regarding managing tax risks.

 Perhaps the most surprising is the fact that the financial auditor also points out the huge risks of insufficient control of indirect tax.
 On the one hand, it is strange, since it is the benchmark studies from the tax advisors of the same firms who sound the alarm bells.